New recertification policy in effect January 1, 2018

 In response to feedback from students, the OIG has a new recertification policy for all MCPPO designees.
-The new policy goes into effect on January 1, 2018.
-The new policy requires all MCPPO designees due to recertify to successfully complete a new two-day MCPPO Recertification class that includes an exam.
-You will earn 12 to 14 credits for the successful completion of the class.
-The OIG will offer the new recertification class a number of times during the spring 2018 semester.
+The new policy went into effect on January 1, 2018.
+The new policy requires all MCPPO designees due to recertify to successfully complete a new two-day MCPPO Recertification Course that includes an exam.
+You will earn 14 credits for the successful completion of the class.
+The OIG will offer the new recertification class two times during the spring 2018 semester.
 MCPPO designees may earn the remaining continuing education credits to fulfill the 25-credit requirement through other professional affiliations and trainings or attendance at one or more additional MCPPO seminars.
+If you were due to recertify on or after January 1, 2018, your designation recertification date will automatically be extended to June 30, 2018, to give you time to attend the new class.

 An MCPPO designee applying for recertification must submit an application form with all the requested information, a signed CORI check release form, and a check for $75.00 payable to the Office of the Inspector General.
 Applicants must certify that they have earned the required number of continuing education credits beyond those awarded for MCPPO seminars.

-You can receive two continuing education credits per year for belonging to and attending 2 educational meetings of the Massachusetts Association of Public Purchasing Officials (MAPPO), Massachusetts Association of School Business Officials (MASBO) or similar professional organizations.
+You can receive two continuing education credits per year for being an active member of the Massachusetts Association of Public Purchasing Officials (MAPPO), Massachusetts Association of School Business Officials (MASBO) or similar professional organizations.
 Your recertification application must be accompanied by:

-You can earn continuing education credits for attending MAPPO or MASBO's annual spring conference.
+You can earn continuing education credits for attending MAPPO or MASBO conferences and other additional educational meetings.
 (Check the conference schedule for the exact number of hours.)

 You can receive continuing education credits for every workshop you attend at the annual MassBuys Expo (held in the spring), which is sponsored by the state Operational Services Division (OSD).
 This program generally offers the opportunity to earn up to 6 credits and the program is free for public officials.